Updated Dec. 16, 2020

 Keeping these factors in mind, CMS recommends that clinicians:

-- Delay and reschedule inpatient and outpatient elective surgical and procedural cases
+- Delay and reschedule inpatient and outpatient elective surgical cases and procedures

-- Assess the appropriate level of care via identification of cases where the risks of postponement outweigh the benefits (e.g. surgical oncology)
+- Assess the appropriate level and timing of care by identifying patients for whom the risk of postponing care outweigh the benefits (e.g. surgical oncology)

 - Postpone routine dental and eyecare visits

-These considerations are not intended to serve as a comprehensive list.
+These considerations are not intended to serve as a comprehensive or all-inclusive list.
 AMA strongly recommends reviewing the complete guidance on the CDC’s website.
-Also, physicians should be aware that the majority of states have issued orders or directives requiring physicians, health care facilities and providers to delay elective and non-essential health care procedures.
+Also, physicians should be aware that the majority of states have issued orders or directives that may require physicians, health care facilities and providers to delay elective and non-essential health care procedures.
 These are expected to be modified over time in response to local conditions.
 Practices should review such directives on a regular basis.

 - Regularly review the CDC3 and CMS interim guidance for updates.